-Amazon's most popular ereader, the Kindle Paperwhite, has evolved yet again with the 2015 version (or the "All-New" version as Amazon's calling it) offering an improved 300ppi display, a new Bookerly font and a new typesetting engine, designed to improve character spacing, typography and page layouts for a more pleasant reading experience.
+The 2015 upgrade offers an improved 300ppi display, a tweaked Bookerly font and a whole new typesetting engine – designed to improve character spacing, typography and page layouts for a more pleasant reading experience.

 The Paperwhite's price goes up to £119.99 ($139, AU$139.99) if you want it without adverts and up to £179.99 ($209, AU$209.99) for a version with 3G and no adverts.

 - Like the Kindle Paperwhite?
 Before you decide, check out our comparison of the best Kindles and ereaders

 On the other hand you can get Amazon's most basic Kindle from just £49.99 ($79, AU$109), but with a screen that's almost twice as sharp and has a built-in light, the company is clearly hoping buyers will continue to see the value in its Paperwhite model.

 The Kindle Paperwhite (2015) might not have a new name, but it does have some new features and improvements that are worth highlighting, in fact in theory it's quite a big improvement over the previous model.

 Probably the biggest improvement in the new Kindle Paperwhite, and the biggest reason to consider upgrading to it if you already have an earlier model, is its 300ppi screen.

 That's up from 212ppi on the previous model, and it makes a big difference.
 Text is sharper, making it less of a strain to read, which if you tend to spend hours getting engulfed in a good book is a very important factor.

 It also means it's more comfortable to read tiny fonts if your eyes are up to it, making it feasible to fit more words on each page.